rsksmart/RSKIPs/IPs/RSKIP690.md

 Two requirements, because that string reaches the receipts trie:

-1. The address MUST be emitted in lowercase.
-BIP173 permits uppercase bech32, and a different case is a different string and therefore a different receipts root.
+1. A bech32 or bech32m address MUST be emitted in lowercase.
+BIP173 permits an all uppercase form, and a different case is a different string and therefore a different receipts root.
+Base58Check is case sensitive, so a legacy or P2SH-P2WPKH address is emitted as its encoding produces it.
-2. The human readable part MUST be derived from the network: `bc` for mainnet, `tb` for testnet and `bcrt` for regtest.
-An unrecognised network MUST fail.
-It must not fall back to any of them, and in particular not to testnet, which is the natural last branch of an if chain.
-The prefix is part of the checksum, so a wrong one still produces a well formed address, with a valid checksum, that belongs to nobody on the chain in use.
+2. The network dependent part of the encoding MUST come from the network, and an unrecognised network MUST fail rather than fall back to another one.
+That part is the human readable part for bech32 and bech32m, `bc`, `tb` and `bcrt`, and the version byte for Base58Check, `0x00` and `0x05` on mainnet and `0x6f` and `0xc4` on testnet and regtest.
+In both encodings it is covered by the checksum, so a wrong one does not produce a broken address.
+It produces a valid one that belongs to nobody on the chain in use.

 `release_btc` carries the whole serialized bitcoin transaction.
 Its signature does not change, but